Table of Contents

 If you choose any WordPress hotel theme, though, this issue is solved automatically: the styles (website’s appearance) are perfectly polished since the molding design work for the plugin (functionality) is done in advance.
 And what you’ll like most about this approach is that you are going to save a good sum of money since the price of the plugin is included in the theme’s one!
 What does this mean?
 Buy one – get one free.
 So you definitely win going with the theme.

 This is what I’m actually going to do for this tutorial!
 To illustrate the process, I’ll be using the AlpenHouse WordPress theme – the most popular hotel booking WordPress theme and holiday home rental template in our collection (you can choose any other that suits your needs best, though).

-So why is AlpenHouse theme the most popular choice of the MotoPress clients?
+So why is the AlpenHouse theme the most popular choice of MotoPress clients?

-I can’t tell you for sure, but I know how it differs from other themes in the collection: it offers the biggest variety of the front page design templates for different tastes.
+I can’t tell you for sure, but I know how it differs from other themes in the collection: it offers the biggest variety of front-page design templates for different tastes.
 And all of them, as well as the rest of the website, can be edited visually via the Elementor page builder.
 Put that aside, it’s quite similar in terms of functionality to the rest of the themes.

 Here is a quick look at some other popular themes, just to give you a brief idea:

 - Aquentro is a stylish WordPress theme for apartment rental websites, which can be edited via Elementor.

 - Mountainview is a lightweight and simple WordPress theme for a single holiday home; it doesn’t rely on third-party dependencies.

 - Ciestra is perfect for a resort website with multiple rooms and suites; it’s built with Elementor as well.